 Plumbing systems that use copper pipes frequently produce loud ticking noises.
-The sound occurs when hot water runs through cold metal pipes, causing the copper to expand and rub against any surrounding wood or metal; the ticking sound should cease once the pipes quit expanding.
+The sound occurs when hot water runs through cold metal pipes, causing the copper to expand and rub against any surrounding wood or metal; the ticking sound in your water pipes should cease once they quit expanding.
 Copper pipes cool off and start contracting once hot water stops traveling through them, often produces creaking or cracking sounds.
 By slightly lowering the temperature setting on your water heater, in theory, these noises should lower or stop.
-If not, wrapping insulation around the pipes should help muffle the sounds of expansion and contraction.
+If not, wrapping insulation around your plumbing should help muffle the sounds of contraction and pipe expansion noise.

 Popping noises inside of water pipes can be caused by mineral buildup.
 The buildup creates a rough coating on the inside of the pipes, which results in the formation of air bubbles that burst and pop once the water heats up.
-Flushing your water heater periodically can help prevent mineral buildup and stop those popping sounds.
+When you hear your hot water pipes popping, try flushing your water heater periodically to help prevent mineral buildup and stop those popping sounds.

 Banging and Clanging